anandubajith/Ragam20-CA/README.md

     Firebase Cloud functions    => functions
     ```
     (this should be pre configured with firebase.json)

+- Update the Firebase config object in `ragam-admin/src/firebase.js` and `ragam-ca/src/main.js`

 - Go to Firebase Project page and add Google , Email and Password as authentication providers.